According to Ahrefs, 90.63% of all pages will never get any organic traffic from Google.

 Ahrefs performed numerous studies on backlinks and found that sites with more referring domains typically have more search traffic and higher SEO rankings.

 This shows that companies should seek to get links from reputable sites with higher domain authorities.

-There are three factors that search engines look for in link building:
+There are three factors that Google look for in link building:

 - Relevance: Relevance is how well the linked content relates to the referring page.
 If you’re writing on a health topic, getting a health-related website to link to you will give your link more relevance.
 You can improve your relevance by focusing on getting links from sites in your niche.